 My daddy’s name was Robert Shirly Bond.
 My friends called him “Mr. Bond”, and I called him “Daddy”, so I guess I never thought much about his first and middle names until I was older and realized how rare his middle name was for a man.
-Everyone in my small hometown called him by his middle name, and no one seemed to think it was odd.
-But as I got older, I became aware that the name Shirly for a man was not common…well, in fact, I had never heard of any other man with the name.
-I asked him why his mother chose that name, and he said he was not sure, but his and his older brother’s name were used as male names in the 1800’s and early 1900’s.
-His brother’s name was Beverly.
+Everyone in my small hometown called him Shirly, and no one seemed to think it was odd.
+But as I got older, I became aware that for a man, Shirly was not a common name…well, in fact, I had never heard of any other man with the name.
+I asked him why his mother chose that name.
+He said he was not sure, but his and his older brother’s name, Beverly, were used as male names in the 1800’s and early 1900’s.
 Like Ashley, Dana, Leslie, and Vivian, Shirley and Beverly were once considered male names.

 Names are interesting because there is usually a story as to why the parents choose the one, or possibly two or three name combinations to describe their child.
 My daddy said his name was fine until Shirley Temple was born in 1928.
 He also would say with a smile that he could really relate to Johnny Cash’s 1969 number one hit song, “A Boy Named Sue” written by Shel Silverstein.

 After a little research, I learned that “Shirley” originated as a surname which was derived from the Old English words, shire or scīr, and lēah, a clearing or meadow.
 It seems that there was an early English assembly of freeman who gathered for community discussions and to administer justice.
 This surname references this process and/or the space where it took place.